CHJ85/YouTube-Playlist-Generator/README.md

 You can add as many playlist IDs, Channels and livestreams as you want.

-# GUI version:
+# GUI version (ytpg-gui.sh)
 Separate the Playlist IDs, Channels and Livestreams with a space.
 Once you provide the necessary input and clicks "Generate Playlist," the script fetches the video URLs using yt-dlp (optionally you can replace yt-dlp with youtube-dl) and stores them in an array.
 It then combines the video URLs into a single string and shuffles them if the shuffle option is enabled.
 The script creates a playlist file (either a new file or overwrites an existing one) and writes the shuffled video URLs to it in the M3U format.

-# Text-based version:
+# Text-based version (ytpg.sh)
 In the text version, separate them with double quotes and a space (Ex. "playlist1" "playlist2" "playlist3").
 Shuffle mode is enabled by default.
 Comment it out if you don't want a shuffled playlist.

 After the playlist is successfully built, a dialog message appears to notify the user.
 The script utilizes zenity for GUI elements and interaction.

+By default, the playlist will be saved to $HOME/playlist.m3u.